gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Features.md

 Features
 =========

-The Gini Capture SDK provides various features you can enable and configure.
+The Gini Bank SDK provides various features you can enable and configure.
 All the features are configured during through `GiniBankConfiguration.shared` instance.
 Specifically the `GiniBankConfiguration` is used to configure the Gini Capture SDK.